desultory/ugrd/readme.md

 In the event of a failure, modules will either fail through, or re-exec the init script.

-If a CPIO file is generated, it can be passed to the bootloader.
-Embedding the initramfs into the kernel is preferred, as the entire kernel image can be signed.

 ## Configuration

-At runtime, ugrd will try to read `config.toml` for configuration options unless another file is specified..
+At runtime, ugrd will try to read `/etc/ugrd/config.toml` for configuration options unless another file is specified.

 ### Base modules